4sh3/smartContract/README.md

 ## Project Intro
 My name is Jordi Piqueras and I have created this Smart Contract to help the people that wants to do an ICO (Initial Coin Offering)/Create a token with the ERC20 Standard to get cryptocurrencies from investors to create and improve their projects.

-**If you want to help me you can validate my aptitudes on LinkedIn and recommend me.**
+**If you want to help me you can add me on LinkedIn and recommend me.
+Thanks you so much.**

 ## Understand the Smart Contract (SC).
 The main functionality of this Smart Contract is to exchange Ethers (Ethereum) for ICO Tokens.